-  Welcome to the Formby Holy Trinity Tennis Club Website where you can find a wealth of information relating to the Club, ranging from facilities to competitions and social events.
+Welcome to the Formby Village Tennis Club where you can find a wealth of information relating to the Club, ranging from facilities to competitions and social events.
 Formby Holy Trinity offers a great place to enjoy playing tennis as a senior or junior.
 Social tennis and league tennis is played and the club is open all year round.

 The Tennis Club was established in 1906 when it consisted of two grass courts laid alongside the bowling green.
 The club now boasts a recently built pavilion overlooking 4 floodlit AstroTurf courts.